Discover Galway

 Galway Cathedral, meanwhile, is the youngest of Europe's great stone cathedrals, opened in 1965 on the site of the city’s former prison.
 Dedicated to Our Lady Assumed into Heaven and Saint Nicholas, the stunning building - located close to the walkways of the River Corrib – is a must-visit for anyone interested in Renaissance architecture.

-Quay Street is also where you’ll find one of Galway’s most-loved pubs, Tigh Neachtain, home to the perfect pint of Guinness, traditional Irish musicians and a collection of historic Galway International Arts Festival posters.
+Quay Street is also where you’ll find one of Galway’s most-loved pubs, Tigh Neachtain, home to the perfect pint of Guinness, traditional Irish musicians and a collection of Galway International Arts Festival posters throughout the decades.

 City of Music